Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/10_approximation_theory.typ

   + *Termination*: For any ascending chain $x_0 lle x_1 lle ...$, the sequence defined by $y_0 = x_0$ and $y_(n+1) = y_n widen x_(n+1)$ stabilizes in finite time.
 ]

-The termination property is the magic.
-Even if the underlying sequence $x_n$ grows forever, the widened sequence $y_n$ will hit a stable value (a post-fixpoint) in a finite number of steps.
+Even if the underlying sequence $x_n$ grows forever, the widened sequence $y_n$ will hit a stable value (a post-fixpoint) in finite steps.

 === Visualizing Widening

-Consider the Interval domain.
-The chain $[0, 1], [0, 2], [0, 3], ...$ never stabilizes.
+Consider the Interval domain: the chain $[0, 1], [0, 2], [0, 3], ...$ never stabilizes.
-A widening operator might observe the growth and jump to infinity.
+A widening operator observes the growth and jumps to infinity.

 #figure(
   caption: [Widening accelerates convergence by jumping over the limit],